bjornwallner/ML_medbioinfo/README.md

        * Score
        * Cross-validation
        * Grid-search

+### 3. PREP: Disease modelling - Ole Christian Lingjærde
+Reading material: might appear here.

-### PREP: Statistical principles in supervised machine learning: overfitting, regularization and all that
+### 4. PREP: Statistical principles in supervised machine learning: overfitting, regularization and all that
 Read one of these:

 * For those with maths/stats background that want to go slightly deeper into the topic: